aipavilion/aipavilion.github.io/src/content/post/week2.md

 **Chapter 13:**

-5. "In memetics, "Successful cultures are those that excel in reproducing their memes, irrespective of the costs and benefits to their human hosts."
+Question 5: "In memetics, "Successful cultures are those that excel in reproducing their memes, irrespective of the costs and benefits to their human hosts."
 Is there a better way to measure success of a culture?